 New Facility - If the program does not achieve at least a four-star license at the end of the temporary time period then a Provisional license may be issued for any length of time up to, but not exceeding, 12 consecutive months to allow a specific time period for the program to correct violations that do not cause conditions hazardous to the health and safety of the children in care at the facility.
-A Corrective Action Plan (CAP) must be included that describes what the facility operator must do to comply with requirements.

 NC Pre-K Facility with Reduction in Star Rating - If a four or five-star rated license center participating in the NC Pre-K Program drops below 4 stars for any reason, then a Provisional license may be issued for any length of time up to, but not exceeding, 12 consecutive months to allow a specific time period for the program to correct violations that do not cause conditions hazardous to the health and safety of the children in care at the facility.

 A Corrective Action Plan (CAP) must be included that describes what the facility operator must do to comply with requirements.

-If the operator is unable to move the facility back to a four or five-star rated license by the end of the Provisional time period, the NC Pre-K Contract Administrative Agency in collaboration with the local NC Pre-K Committee may deny eligibility to participate in the NC Pre-K Program.
+If the operator is unable to move the facility back to a four or five-star rated license by the end of the Provisional time period, the NC Pre-K Contracting Agency in collaboration with the local NC Pre-K Committee may deny eligibility to participate in the NC Pre-K Program.